 Average House Price Reported to Have Risen by £2,000 per Month Over Twelve Months

-Average UK House Prices Hit New All Time High in February
+Average Uk House Prices Hit New All Time High In February

 The Office of National Statistics has released figures this week showing that house prices in the UK slowed in the year up to January 2022, but also revealed that the average price of a house showed an increase of around £2,000 per month over twelve months.